-This Minestrone Soup is an easy vegan homemade soup recipe made with healthy fresh vegetables and hearty beans.
-It’s easy to make and perfect as a comforting meal for busy weeknights.
+This Easy Minestrone Soup is an easy vegan homemade soup recipe made with healthy fresh vegetables and hearty beans.
+It’s a quick and simple one pot recipe to make and perfect as a comforting meal for busy weeknights.
 Can be made gluten free, low carb, keto, Whole30 and paleo friendly.

 Updated September 2019